Icarium2/super-taco-tour/README.md

 ##

 To view the finished product, [Click Here](https://tacothursday.netlify.app).

-To view the project clone the repository to your computer using https://github.com/Icarium2/super-taco-tour.git,or with GitHub desktop if you prefer.
+To view the project/code, clone the repository to your computer using https://github.com/Icarium2/super-taco-tour.git, or with GitHub desktop if you prefer that.

 ##